LukeyTheFireCube/AT3-Project/Project-README.md

 The Projects page showcases various projects completed by the website owner.
 Each one of these projects includes a brief description, technologies used in the project, and links to the project itself or its repository.

-### Sample Project Page
+### Project Info Pages
-The Sample project page provides detailed information about individual projects.
+The project info pages provide detailed information about individual projects.
-The page includes:
+Each page page includes:
 - Project title
 - Description
 - Technologies used
-- Screenshots or demo links
 - Link to the project's code repository (if applicable)

 ## Getting Started